 Tips for Updating RV Slide-Out Moulding

-In case you’re confused about what I’m talking about, here are a couple photos showing the wood RV slide-out moulding in our living room area:
+In case you’re confused about what I’m talking about, here are a couple of photos showing the wood RV slide-out moulding in our living room area:

 Check out the video on how to update your RV Slide-Out Moulding: